-A thick cookie-like crust with pumpkin pie filling and crumbly topping.
+These Pumpkin Pie Crumble Bars combine a thick cookie-like crust with pumpkin pie filling and a crumbly topping.
 A perfect and simpler alternative to making pumpkin pie this Thanksgiving.

 While I love eating pie, making pie crusts is not one of my favorite kitchen activities.
 Oat crumble pie bars are my solution to that dilemma.
 I can get all of the flavor without the pie crust hassle.

 Another advantage with pumpkin pie bars is the added crunch they have compared to just pumpkin pie.
 I will admit it right here, pumpkin pie isn’t my favorite pie.

 It has nothing to do with the flavor.
 I love that – it’s just a texture thing.
 And with crunchy bars that texture issue is resolved for me.